viidalepp/auli/resources-critical-ai.md

 [Distributed AI Research Institute (DAIR)](https://www.dair-institute.org/)

+[AI Now Institute](https://ainowinstitute.org/) produces diagnosis and policy research on AI

-[Institute for Science and Ethics (IWE, Bonn)](https://www.youtube.com/@iwe_bonn), led by Aimee van Wynsberghe, focuses on developing research and policy guidelines for the green, proportionate and sustainable development and use of AI
+[Institute for Science and Ethics (IWE, Bonn)](https://www.iwe.uni-bonn.de/en), led by Aimee van Wynsberghe, focuses on developing research and policy guidelines for the green, proportionate and sustainable development and use of AI

 [Knowing Machines](https://knowingmachines.org/about) a research project tracing the histories, practices, and politics of machine learning systems.
 Led by Kate Crawford